-What is a track in the data analytics program?
+What is a concentration in the data analytics program?

-A track—or specialization—is focused on a particular area of knowledge, such as agriculture or economics.
+A concentration —or specialization—is focused on a particular area of knowledge, such as agriculture or economics.
 When combined with core data analytics courses, students develop strong interdisciplinary skills and are well-prepared to communicate, solve problems, and work effectively as an industry team member.

-The program currently includes nine track options.
-All track are offered on the WSU Pullman campus.
+The program currently includes ten concentrations options.
+All concentrations are offered on the WSU Pullman campus.
 Visit the Vancouver, Everett, and Global Campus websites for up-to-date information on available tracks.

-Do all the tracks take the same amount of time?
+Do all the concentrations take the same amount of time?

-Each track is unique: the prerequisites and required courses vary according to the domain area of expertise.
-Check with your advisor to learn more about the track(s) you are interested in.
+Each concentration is unique: the prerequisites and required courses vary according to the domain area of expertise.
+Check with your advisor to learn more about the concentration(s) you are interested in.